kadung/myWebDriverIO/README.md

 ### Overview

-This repository contains an implementation of webdriverIO (v5x) and libraries that develop automation script with the Jasmine test framework.
+This repository contains an implementation of webdriverIO (v5.x) and libraries that develop automation script with the Jasmine test framework.

 It supports:
 - Fully intergrated with webdriverIO.
 - ES6, ES8 (via babel-register) .
-- Utilities to read data from MS-Excel, executes SQL statements to any database(RDBMS such as Oracle, TeraData, MySQL, Vertica) and execute query to MongoDB.
+- Utilities to read data from MS-Excel, queries data from any SQL database or MongoDB.

 ### Required software